Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Setting and fundamental concepts

 The previous construction for $1$-dimensional systems does not directly generalize to higher dimensions, essentially for two reasons: {{\rm(\roman{enumi})}} \begin{enumerate} \item generically, the compact resolvent property of $P_0XP_0$ holds true only in $L^2(\R)$, as one can easily see for $d=2$ when $P_0$ is $\Z^2$-periodic; \item in general $P_0 X_i P_0$ and $P_0 X_jP_0$ do not commute for $i \neq j$, so the attempt to simultaneously diagonalize them fails.
-It is worth noticing that the topological and transport properties of the system are encoded exactly in the commutator between $P_0 X_1 P_0$ and $P_0 X_2 P_0$, see Section \ref{subsec:ChernMarker}. \end{enumerate} Some proposals to circumvent these difficulties appeared recently \cite{StubbsWatsonLu20}.
+It is worth noticing that the topological and transport properties of the system are encoded exactly in the commutator between $P_0 X_1 P_0$ and $P_0 X_2 P_0$, see Section \ref{subsec:ChernMarker} and specifically equation \eqref{Chern_commutator}.
+The relation with the theory of almost-commuting operators has been explored in \cite{HastingsLoring10}. \end{enumerate} Some proposals to circumvent these difficulties appeared recently in \cite{StubbsWatsonLu20,StubbsWatsonLu20II}, where the authors show that, under the additional crucial assumptions of uniform spectral gaps for the spectrum of the operator $PX_1P$, it is possible to prove the existence of an exponentially decaying GWB for the projection $P$.
+Proving that $PX_1P$ satisfies such uniform spectral gaps hypothesis is still an open problem, but in \cite{StubbsWatsonLu20} the authors present numerical simulations showing that in explicit tight-binding models the spectrum of $PX_1P$ have spectral gaps only when the projection $P$ is Chern trivial, which is in accordance to Conjecture \ref{ConjectureLocDic}.

 Despite the difficulties to deal with \emph{generic} non-periodic systems for $d>1$, there are several specific $d$-dimensional models for which the existence of a well-localized GWB has been proved, as in the following examples.